Nanofinance going digital

 On a global level, these Savings Groups have more than 100 million members and more than 80% of them are women.
 Moreover, in certain countries some of these SGs are organised into federations, which is also a useful group-of-groups mechanism.

-Inclusive digital products and services tailored to Savings Groups and SG Federations will help them to generate higher returns on their capital and support their entrepreneurial activities.
+Inclusive digital products and services tailored to Savings Groups will help them to generate higher returns on their capital, issue internal loans without interruption and support their entrepreneurial activities.

 Our story